Ninth Coast Guard District Change of Command 2023

-U.S. Coast Guard members stand at attention for the playing of “Semper Paratus” during a change of command ceremony at Windows on the River April 27, 2023.
+U.S. Coast Guard Rear Adm.
+Johnston speaks during a change of command ceremony at Windows on the River April 27, 2023.
+Johnston served as the Ninth District commander from May 2021 to April 2023.
 (U.S. Coast Guard photo by Petty Officer 2nd Class Jessica Fontenette)

 |Date Taken: